Web-n-Composite/crypto-hacks-list/README.md

-<p><code>В ноябре 2017</code>A Russian citizen named&nbsp;&nbsp;<a href="https://cointelegraph.com/news/absolutely-bizarre-aspects-of-22-bln-btc-e-mt-gox-hacking-incident"><u>Alexander Vinnik was arrested by US authorities for a key role in laundering bitcoins</u></a>&nbsp;&nbsp;that had been stolen in a hack.&nbsp;The story isn’t over yet, but there doesn’t seem to be a clear solution in sight either.&nbsp;</p>
+<p>In 2017 a Russian citizen named&nbsp;&nbsp;<a href="https://cointelegraph.com/news/absolutely-bizarre-aspects-of-22-bln-btc-e-mt-gox-hacking-incident"><u>Alexander Vinnik was arrested by US authorities for a key role in laundering bitcoins</u></a>&nbsp;&nbsp;that had been stolen in a hack.&nbsp;The story isn’t over yet, but there doesn’t seem to be a clear solution in sight either.&nbsp;</p>